-You must have your own personal notebook computer for your studies financed at your own expense.
-Particular notebook specifications will be provided to you before the start of the course.
-ZHAW also supports you with the procurement of the notebook.
-You will be informed about the specific notebook configurations when you start your studies.
-With Virtual Private Network (VPN), you can establish a secure connection to ZHAW via an unsecured Internet connection, enabling you to use the IT infrastructure at any time.
+You will need to buy your own notebook computer for your studies.
+The specifications will be provided to you before you start.
+ZHAW can help you purchase a notebook.
+As you start your studies, you will be informed about how to configure your notebook.
+You can establish a secure connection to ZHAW via an unsecured Internet connection using a virtual private network (VPN).
+This will enable you to use the university IT infrastructure at any time.

 - Entrance examination for professional aptitude: ongoing

-- Mandatory introduction day: In September, calendar week 37
+- Mandatory introduction day: September, calendar week 37

 - Start of the course: September, calendar week 38

-- Duration of study: 6 semesters part-time study
+- Duration of study: six semesters of part-time study